metabase/metabase/docs/api/card.md

 *  **`visualization_settings`** value must be a map.

 *  **`parameters`** value may be nil, or if non-nil, value must be an array.
-Each parameter must be a map with String :id key
+Each parameter must be a map with :id and :type keys

 *  **`description`** value may be nil, or if non-nil, value must be a non-blank string.